jovibor/ListEx/README.md

 void SetSortable(bool fSortable, PFNLVCOMPARE pfnCompare = nullptr, EListExSortMode enSortMode = EListExSortMode::SORT_LEX)
 ```
 **Parameters:**
 `bool fSortable`
 Enables or disables sorting

 `PFNLVCOMPARE pfnCompare`
-Callback function pointer with type `int (CALLBACK *PFNLVCOMPARE)(LPARAM lParam1, LPARAM lParam2, LPARAM lParamSort)` that is used to set your own comparison function.
-If it's `nullptr` `IListEx` performs default sorting.
+Callback function pointer with the type `int (CALLBACK *PFNLVCOMPARE)(LPARAM lParam1, LPARAM lParam2, LPARAM lParamSort)` that is used to set your own comparison function.
+If it's `nullptr` **ListEx** performs default sorting.
 The comparison function must be either a static member of a class or a stand-alone function that is not a member of any class.
 For more information see official [MSDN documentation](https://docs.microsoft.com/en-us/cpp/mfc/reference/clistctrl-class?view=vs-2019#remarks-100).

 `EListExSortMode enSortMode`